lmammino/loige.co/src/content/posts/2025-02-09_2024-a-year-in-review/index.md

 I have been quite bad at running this year, totaling only **9 runs** for a total of **~60Km**.
 I definitely need to improve that in 2025!
-However, I have been pretty consistent with Brazilian Jiu-Jitsu training, practicing for ~100 sessions during 2024 and reaching the grade of **purple belt with 2 stripes**!
+However, I have been pretty consistent with Brazilian Jiu-Jitsu training, practicing for almost 100 sessions during 2024 and reaching the grade of **purple belt with 2 stripes**!
+🥋 Thanks to all my teammates and professors for keeping me engaged and motivated (although I doubt any of them will ever read this page 😅).

-🥋 And in general I kept myself fit, training more at home, getting in better shape and eating healthier!
-That's something I'm proud of and I can see making me a lot happier and productive.
+...
+And in general I kept myself fit, training more at home, getting in better shape and eating healthier!
+That's something I'm proud of and I can see making me a lot happier and productive. 💪

-I also had a lovely trip to the Norway fjords with my wife during the summer.
+Finally, I want to mention I had a lovely road trip to the Norway fjords with my wife during the summer.
 It was absolutely stunning, and a great way to recharge.
 I'll leave you with a random picture from this trip.

 ![A picture of the Norway fjords](./norway-fjords.jpg)